 Step 2: Change settings and start streaming!

-Lastly, click Start Broadcast to stream your gameplay to your audience.
-You’ll see a ticker at the bottom of the screen displaying the number of viewers you have.
-With the Xbox One’s Snap feature, you can keep Twitch accessible on the side of your screen so you can see your fans interacting live.
+Finally, select Start Broadcast to start streaming your gameplay to your viewers.
+There will be a ticker at the bottom of your screen that displays how many viewers are watching.
+Once you start using the Xbox One’s Snap feature, you can access Twitch at any time by keeping it on the side of your screen.
+This feature also lets you watch your fans interact in real-time.